ene-h/Ken3S/src/site/notes/Matchups/Tweleve.md

 # Notes
 - Make sure to anti-air
 - Has no damage
-- Has no reversal
+- Has no reversal > pressure on wakeup
 - Will throw a lot
 - Walks under fireballs and cross-ups
 - May neutral (super) jump to bait DP
 - **Cannot parry during airdash!**
-	- Use stuff like stand MK and HP against airdash
+	- Use stuff like stand MK and HP against airdash if you're not fast enough for DP
 - If you're both whiffing to build bar he may EX fireball you and get oki
+- So annoying

 > [!danger]- Raw SA3 punish
 > Stand MK (but can be superjump-canceled)